stennety/mywebsite/_posts/2022-09-18-how-to-make-a-start-with-test-automation.md

 ---
 title: How to make a start with Test Automation
 tags:
-- Automation
+- automation
-- Testing
+- testing
-- Introduction
+- introduction
 date: 2022-09-18 00:00:00 +0100
 categories:
 - Automation